Is IASSC really the only independent third-party certification in the LSS industry?

 What is The PeopleCert Groups role in IASSC accreditations?

-Our official Examination Institute, The PeopleCert Group assists in the processing of the IASSC Accreditations.
-During the process of accreditation to IASSC you will likely be in direct contact with qualified representative from the PeopleCert Group who will help facilitate the submittal and issuance of your IASSC accreditation.
+The PeopleCert Group is the exclusive and official Examination Institute of IASSC since 2010.
+The PeopleCert Group assists in various activities associated with IASSC Certifications and Accreditation’s.
+During the IASSC Accreditation process applicants may be in direct contact with qualified representative from the PeopleCert Group who may help facilitate certain aspects of your IASSC accreditation.

 What is Psychometrics?